Skip to Content

 As soon as you start the coffee machine, he waits by his bowl for you to pour his food in, right?
 Well, that’s because you’ve developed a routine, and he’s learned to recognize your behavior, so he knows exactly what comes next!

-Removing the routine is one of the best ways to break your German Shepherd’s habit of being clingy, especially when he knows you’ll be leaving the house for several hours at a time.
+Removing the routine is one of the best ways to break your German Shepherd’s clinginess habit, especially when he knows you’ll be leaving the house for several hours at a time.

 Here’s how you can do that:

 • Mix up the order of the routine.
 This one’s going to throw your German Shepherd for quite the loop!
-If you took your German Shepherd for a walk, fed him, then made your coffee, he wouldn’t know what was coming next.
-By doing this, he won’t be so anxious every time you grab your keys.
+If you took your German Shepherd for a walk, fed him, and then made your coffee, he wouldn’t know what was coming next.
+By doing this, he wouldn’t be so anxious whenever you grab your keys.

 • Don’t always connect one action with leaving the house.
 So, your German Shepherd comes running over to you when you grab your keys.
 That’s because he knows your keys mean you are about to leave him alone.
 Get him accustomed to you holding your keys, but then stay in the house.
 This is known as desensitizing your German Shepherd to your movements.